waggle-sensor/waggle_image/README.md

 ## Log Into the ODroid

 Determine what network the ODroid is connected to and identify the IP address of the device.
-This can be done by using `nmap` or logging into your router and checking the DHCP allocation table.
+This can be done by using `nmap -sn <ip_address_on_network>/24` or logging into your router and checking the DHCP allocation table.

 Once you have identified the IP address of the ODroid, log into the device with `ssh root@<IP_address>`.
 The default password for the stock ODroid image is `odroid`.
 If security is a concern, the default password should be changed and ssh keys should be setup appropriately.